apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsMultihoming.md

       <name>dfs.namenode.http-bind-host</name>
       <value>0.0.0.0</value>
       <description>
-        The actual adress the HTTP server will bind to.
+        The actual address the HTTP server will bind to.
 If this optional address is set, it overrides only the hostname portion of dfs.namenode.http-address.
         It can also be specified per name node or name service for HA/Federation.
         This is useful for making the name node HTTP server listen on all